 Students work through the course material that is presented in a timed online format complete with videos, interactive games, and online exams.
 Learn More

-Once you submitted your application, application fee, and class certificates, it can take up to 15 days to receive an approval letter from the Texas Real Estate Commission (TREC).
-Your approval letter will include a special code that you will use to schedule your exam with Pearson Vue.
+Once you submitted your license application, application fee, and class certificates, it can take up to 15 days to receive an approval letter from the Texas Real Estate Commission (TREC).
+Your approval letter will include a special code that you will use to schedule your licensing exam with Pearson Vue.
 You cannot schedule your state exam with Pearson Vue until you have received an approval code from TREC.
 Exams are administered at testing centers located throughout the state of Texas.